kssrao87/alertmanager/docs/configuration.md

 You can use `amtool` to validate that an Alertmanager configuration file is compatible with UTF-8 strict mode before enabling it in Alertmanager server.
 You do not need a running Alertmanager server to do this.

 Just like Alertmanager server, `amtool` will log a warning if the configuration is incompatible or contains disagreement:

 ```
 amtool check-config config.yml
 Checking 'config.yml'
 level=warn msg="Alertmanager is moving to a new parser for labels and matchers, and this input is incompatible.
 Alertmanager has instead parsed the input using the classic matchers parser as a fallback.
-To make this input compatible with the UTF-8 matchers parser please make sure all regular expressions and values are double-quoted and backslashes are escaped.
+To make this input compatible with the UTF-8 matchers parser please make sure all regular expressions and values are double-quoted.
 If you are still seeing this message please open an issue." input="foo=" origin=config err="end of input: expected label value" suggestion="foo=\"\""
 level=warn msg="Matchers input has disagreement" input="qux=\"\\xf0\\x9f\\x99\\x82\"\n" origin=config
   SUCCESS
 Found: